 Now all that is left to do is to process the screens themselves and make the first initial proof.
-This is the first time that Emily will see the four stencils printed in their chosen colours, one on top of the other.
-Keep checking the Penfold Press blog or my Facebook to see that first image and for details of its availability.
+Once complete, this proof will be the first time that Emily will see the four stencils printed in their chosen colours, one on top of the other.
+Keep checking the Penfold Press blog or our Facebook page to see that first image and for details of its availability.

 Added to cart